Restitution...et après?

 at Institut français Mainz.

-"African cultural heritage needs to be restituted!"
-This is the argument shared by many African cultural and political actors.
+“African cultural heritage needs to be restituted.”
+This claim, widely voiced by African cultural and political actors since the independence era, has gained renewed visibility in recent years.

 Chidi Nwaubani (Looty)